 With the introduction of so-called App Thinning technologies in iOS 9, it is no longer possible to transfer purchased apps as these downloads are now tailored specifically to your iOS device.
 For example, iPad-related assets are omitted from an app you have download onto your iPhone.

-In this tutorial, we’ll guide you through the easy process of transferring your purchased music, movies, television shows, ringtones, podcasts and books from an iPhone, iPod touch or iPad to a Mac or Windows PC running iTunes.
+In this tutorial, we’ll guide you through the easy process of transferring your purchased music, movies, television shows, ringtones, podcasts and books from an iPhone or iPad to a Mac or Windows PC running iTunes.

 Before you transfer purchases, ensure that your computer is authorized with the same Apple ID you used to make the purchases: select iTunes → Store → Authorize This Computer, enter your Apple ID and password and click Authorize.

 If you purchased content from the iTunes Store on your iOS device using multiple Apple IDs, you’ll need to repeat the process and authorize your computer for each one in iTunes in order for all purchased content to transfer successfully.
 You can authorize a single computer running iTunes with up to five different Apple IDs.

 How to transfer purchased media from iPhone and iPad to a computer

 1) Launch iTunes on your Mac or Windows PC.

 2) Connect your iOS device with the included USB cable to the computer and wait until iTunes recognizes it.